03 Nov How to Compete with Big Companies on Black Friday

 - Email-marketing.
 If you don’t already have an email list, you can contact all of your former customers.
 These may be customers who have purchased something on your website, or customers who gave you their email while in-store.
 Make the subject catchy and to the point.
 For example, “Black Friday- 30% off everything!” or, “Free Gift with all Black Friday Sales!”
 Make your email sound urgent, and of course make sure the email is filled with appropriate links to the products you are promoting.

 - Prioritize mobile friendliness.
-To give you another statistic to show how important this is, in 2016 mobile devices accounted for 36% of all sales made on Black Friday.
-Adobe Digital Insights reported a 33% increase in sales from 2015 on mobile devices and Walmart reported that mobile traffic comprised more than 70% of its Black Friday shopping.
+To give you another statistic to show how important this is, in 2018 mobile devices accounted for 33.5% of all sales made on Black Friday.
+Adobe Digital Insights reported a 33% increase in sales from the year before on mobile devices.
+This marks the first day in history smartphones accounted for over $2 billion in sales.
 Those are numbers that can’t be ignored.
 If you are going to stand a chance against big businesses, you need to ensure that your website and purchasing options are user-friendly.
 This means making sure that your website doesn’t crash or glitch when used on mobile devices.
 Keep things as simple as possible.
 The fewer clicks from clicking on an item to completing a purchase, the better.
+But most importantly, update your product pages.
+Give the consumer all the information they need to make a purchase decision.

 - Have the right tools.
 There are so many tools that are going to help you do this easier.
 Tidio chat will help you set up a live chat on your website for customers.
 Shopify apps such as a “Free Shipping Bar” by Hextom, “Product Upsell” or “Product Discount” by Bold, and “Free Gifts” by Secomapp help get customers to the final checkout.
 Some other helpful tools include Wheelio or Zembula for gamification and interactive content, Hurrify for a countdown timer and Powr for a bit of all of the above.
 You don’t need to use all of these tools, but this step comes down to being prepared and organized so that things run smoothly.